 Birthstones are the collection of precious stones that correspond to a particular birth month.
 Ruby is to July as sapphire is to September.
 Both are contemporary gemstones of great value.

 Humans love these gems for their popularity.
 Other factors like the color (red for ruby and blue for sapphire) also affect the gem’s price.
-Ruby and sapphire are both expensive gemstones, making it the main restriction on their use for birthstones.
+Ruby and sapphire are both expensive gemstones, Wholesale Jewelry, making it the main restriction on their use for birthstones.
 Gifting the gems as birthstones to a kid requires second thought because of their value.

 Since most people aren’t willing to shell out a dozen thousand dollars for a birthstone, July and September kids can claim some other gemstones.
 Jewelers make use of synthetic birthstones, corundum, and spinel during their low-carat gold or silver mountings to provide a less expansive gemstone variant.
 That’s beside the point.
 The point is; what are the differences between a ruby and a sapphire?